apache/arrow/docs/source/format/CDataInterfaceStatistics.rst

 use statistics to optimize their query plan.

 Apache Arrow format doesn't have statistics but other formats that can be read as Apache Arrow data may have statistics.
-For example, Apache Parquet C++ can read Apache Parquet file as Apache Arrow data and Apache Parquet file may have statistics.
+For example, the Apache Parquet C++ implementation can read an Apache Parquet file as Apache Arrow data and the Apache Parquet file may have statistics.

 One of the Arrow C data interface use cases is the following:

-1. Module A reads Apache Parquet file as Apache Arrow data
+1. Module A reads Apache Parquet file as Apache Arrow data.
-2. Module A passes the read Apache Arrow data to module B through the Arrow C data interface
+2. Module A passes the read Apache Arrow data to module B through the Arrow C data interface.
-3. Module B processes the passed Apache Arrow data
+3. Module B processes the passed Apache Arrow data.

 If module A can pass the statistics associated with the Apache Parquet file to module B through the Arrow C data interface, module B can use